 - (c) is disclosed pursuant to the requirement of a governmental agency or any law requiring disclosure thereof; - (d) is generally disclosed to third parties by the Offeror without similar restriction on such third parties; or - (e) is approved for release by written authorization of the Offeror. - (3) Abstract.
-Include a concise 2,500 character abstract describing the objective and the method of approach.

-(4) Project Description.
+Include a concise 2,500 character abstract describing the objective and the method of approach. - (4) Project Description.
 The main body of the proposal shall be a detailed statement of the work to be undertaken and should include objectives and expected significance; relation to the present state of knowledge; and relation to previous work done on the project and to related work in progress elsewhere.
 The statement should outline the plan of work, including the broad design of experiments to be undertaken and a description of experimental methods and procedures.
 The project description should address the evaluation factors in these instructions and any specific factors in the NSBRI-RFP.
 Any substantial collaboration with individuals not referred to in the budget or use of consultants should be described.
-Subcontracting significant portions of a research project is discouraged.

-- (5) Personnel.
+Subcontracting significant portions of a research project is discouraged. - (5) Personnel.
 The applicant is responsible for supervision of the work.
 A short biographical sketch of the Postdoctoral Fellowship Applicant, a list of principal publications and any exceptional qualifications should be included.
 Omit social security number and other personal items which do not merit consideration in evaluation of the proposal.
 Give similar biographical information for the mentor who will be directly associated with the project. - (6) Facilities and Equipment.
 Describe available facilities and major items of equipment relevant to the proposed project, and any additional major equipment that will be required.
 Identify any Government-owned facilities, industrial plant equipment, or special tooling that are proposed for use.
-Include evidence of its availability and the cognizant Government points of contact. - (8) Security.
+Include evidence of its availability and the cognizant Government points of contact. - (7) Security.
 Proposals should not contain security classified material.
-If the research requires access to, or may generate, security classified information, the submitter will be required to comply with Government security regulations. - (9) Current Support.
-For other current projects being conducted by the applicant and mentor, provide title of project, sponsoring agency, percent effort and ending date.
+If the research requires access to, or may generate, security classified information, the submitter will be required to comply with Government security regulations. - (8) Current Support.
+For other current projects being conducted by the applicant and mentor, provide title of project, sponsoring agency, percent effort and ending date. - (9) Special Matters.
+Include any required statements of environmental impact of the research, human subject or animal care provisions, conflict of interest, or on such other topics as may be required by the nature of the effort and current statutes, executive orders, or other current Government-wide guidelines.